Gosayram/jabook/README.md

 ## Features

 - **Modern Material Design 3** with dynamic theming (light/dark/auto)
-- **RuTracker.net integration** for audiobook discovery and downloading
+- **RuTracker.net integration** for audiobook discovery and downloading with dynamic mirror management
-- **Torrent-based downloading** with smart file extraction and progress tracking
+- **Torrent-based downloading** with smart file extraction and progress tracking using dtorrent library
-- **ExoPlayer integration** for high-quality audio playback with chapter navigation
+- **Advanced audio player** with chapter navigation, playback speed control, sleep timer, and background playback
 - **Offline-first architecture** for uninterrupted listening experience
 - **Smart library management** with automatic metadata extraction and organization
-- **Universal Android support** - works on all devices (API 24-35)
+- **Search functionality** with history and caching for fast results
+- **Favorites system** for quick access to preferred audiobooks
+- **Multi-language support** (English and Russian)
 - **Privacy-focused** - no analytics or external tracking
-- **Advanced player features** - sleep timer, playback speed control, bookmarks
 - **Comprehensive download management** with pause/resume capabilities
+- **Backup and restore** functionality for user data
+- **Endpoint health monitoring** with automatic failover to working mirrors

 ## Getting Started

 ### Prerequisites

-- JDK 17, Kotlin 2.2.x, Gradle 8.14+
+- Flutter SDK 3.35.3 or higher
+- Dart SDK 3.2.0 or higher
-- Android SDK with API 24-35
+- Android SDK (API 21+) for Android development
-- Android Studio (recommended) or command line tools
+- Xcode (for iOS development, optional)

 ### Quick Install